hyperledger-archives/sawtooth-core/docs/source/transaction_family_specifications/validator_registry_transaction_family.rst

     string name = 2;

-    // Validator's public key (currently using signer_pubkey as this is
+    // Validator's public key (currently using signer_public_key as this is
     // stored in the transaction header)
     string id = 3;